 University Fellowships & Prizes

-University Fellowship and Prizes are internally distributed by the Financial Aid Office.
+GSAS Endowment and Alumni Fellowships are internally distributed by the Financial Aid Office.
 Awardees are selected by the Graduate School, with input from Graduate Students Internal Awards Committtee.
-Students do not apply to these fellowships directly but nominations are made by faculty.
-University fellowships do not increase a student’s yearly stipend.
-Awardees are encouraged to add these named fellowships to their CVs.
+Students do not apply to these fellowships and prizes directly, instead nominations may be made by faculty.
+University endowment fellowships do not increase a student’s yearly stipend.
+Graduate prizes are awarded to entering students and do come with additional stipend monies.
+Awardees are encouraged to add named fellowships and prizes to their CVs.

 DEFOREST PIONEERS (1960).
 Board of Directors of DeForest Pioneers, Inc., in honor of the outstanding scientific achievements of Lee DeForest, Ph.B.
 1896.
 For a senior physics major for distinguished creative achievement in physics.